googleworkspace/oneroster-integration-conformance-tests/README.md

 Before you begin, you will need:

 * Token URL to retrieve OAuth 2 credentials
-* One Roster URL ending in /ims/oneroster/v1p2 or /ims/oneroster/v1p1
+* One Roster URL ending in /ims/oneroster/v1p2
 * Client ID
 * Client secret
 * A teacher email address